Ibsen526/TowerOfHanoi/README.md

-Visualizes the Towers of Hanoi algorithm.
+Visualizes the Tower of Hanoi algorithm.
 Made with Kotlin

 Finished on 11.11.2024